<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2218854618445248&amp;ev=PageView&amp;noscript=1"/>

 Urge the International Olympic Committee to Ban All Equestrian Events

-German modern pentathlon competitor Annika Schleu was riding the horse Saint Boy when she was filmed whipping and spurring him during the show jumping portion of the competition after he refused to enter the course.
-As the rider’s frustration increased, Schleu’s coach, Kim Raisner, was shown punching Saint Boy, who was clearly frightened.
+German modern pentathlon competitor Annika Schleu was riding horse Saint Boy when she was filmed whipping and spurring him during the show jumping portion of the competition after he refused to enter the course.
+Cameras caught the moment when, as Schleu’s frustration increased, her coach, Kim Raisner, punched Saint Boy, who was clearly frightened.
 After the incident, Raisner was rightfully expelled from the Olympics.
+Earlier that year in California, show jumper Kevin Lemke aggressively and repeatedly hit a horse named Good Luck.
+PETA US reported the abuse, and Lemke was suspended.
+But fines and suspensions clearly aren’t enough to deter other trainers or riders from similar reckless behaviour.

 Jet Set, ridden by Swiss competitor Robin Godel, was injured in the middle of a cross-country course during an Olympic competition.
 Veterinarians diagnosed the injury as an irreparable ligament rupture in one of his legs, and he was euthanised.